Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Philippines Travel Guide for First-Time Visitors (from a Filipino Traveler)

-Planning to visit the Philippines?
-Here’s my Philippines Travel Guide as a fellow traveler (and Filipina) who’s been to the Philippines more than 18 times in the past decade.
+Here’s my Philippines Travel Guide as a fellow traveler (and Filipina) who’s been to the Philippines more than 20 times over the past decade.

 A pink map of Philippines with Manila and Quezon City in bigger text, for Philippines Travel Guide planning